sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/agent.md

 description     | Returns the agent status: `ok` if the agent is active and connected to a Sensu backend or `sensu backend unavailable` if the agent cannot connect to a backend. example url     | http://hostname:3031/healthz

-## Create monitoring events using the StatsD listener
+## Create observability events using the StatsD listener

 Sensu agents include a listener to send [StatsD][21] metrics to the event pipeline.
 By default, Sensu agents listen on UDP socket 8125 for messages that follow the [StatsD line protocol][21] and send metric events for handling by the Sensu backend.